Internet and Data Acceptable Use

 Unless clause 6.3 (a) or (b) is complied with, the Customer must not send unsolicited bulk emails using the Service or the Arrow Voice & Data network.
 Even if clause 6.3 (a) or (b) is complied with, such emails must:

-- include information about the individual or organization who authorized the sending of the emails; and
+- include information about the individual or organisation who authorised the sending of the emails; and

 - contain a functional unsubscribe facility made known to the recipients who may exercise an option to be removed from the Customer’s emailing list.